FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Experimental Results

 \subsection{Zero-shot Text-to-video Retrieval}

 To compare FitCLIP and the baselines, here we report the experimental results and analysis for the text-to-video retrieval task.
-Our results include well-established datasets: MSR-VTT, YouCook2, and DiDemo.\\

-\textbf{Analysis on MSR-VTT.} Table \ref{tab:msrvtt-results} summarizes results in the MSR-VTT dataset.
+\textbf{Analysis on MSR-VTT.} \Cref{tab:msrvtt-results} summarizes results in the MSR-VTT dataset.
 We observe that Frozen performance is poor compared to that of CLIP and FitCLIP.
 Even though Frozen was trained on video data with similar properties to MSR-VTT, it is hard for this model to compete with the general knowledge encoded in CLIP-like models.
 We observe FitCLIP consistently improves performance upon CLIP across all the retrieval metrics.
 These results suggest that FitCLIP captures complementary video-language information that CLIP lacks.
 Concerning the gap to reach the performance of the best-supervised approach, CAMoE \cite{camoe}, FitCLIP does not lag that behind.
-Even though there is a $16.1\%$ gap at R@10, we see that FitCLIP closely approaches supervised performance at the MdR metric.\\
+Even though there is a $16.1\%$ gap at R@10, we see that FitCLIP closely approaches supervised performance at the MdR metric.

-\textbf{Analysis on YouCook2.} We report zero-shot results for the YouCook2 dataset in Table \ref{tab:ycook-results}.
-From the git-go, we observe the difficulty of this dataset.
+\textbf{Analysis on YouCook2.} We report zero-shot results for the YouCook2 dataset in \cref{tab:ycook-results}.
+From the get-go, we observe the difficulty of this dataset.
 Even the state-of-the-art, TACo~\cite{taco}, struggles to achieve more than $30\%$ R@1.
-While we observe that FitCLIP's performance consistently outperforms other zero-shot baselines, there remains a large overall gap between zero-shot and fully supervised methods in this dataset.
-We hypothesize this is due to the fine-grained nature of the language descriptions contained in YouCook2.
-Moreover, lots of videos in this dataset are captured from an egocentric view.\\
+While we observe that FitCLIP's performance consistently outperforms other zero-shot baselines, we have observed a large overall gap between our method and those that are supervised or pretrained on HowTo100M~\cite{howto100m} (VideoCLIP~\cite{videoclip} in the table).
+We hypothesize this is due to the fine-grained nature of the language descriptions contained in YouCook2 and HowTo100M.
+Moreover, lots of videos in this dataset are captured from an egocentric view.